-This article unpacks the mechanisms of type 2 diabetes and sets out a road map to help you to reverse type 2 diabetes by achieving optimal blood glucose, fat loss and long-term metabolic health.
+This article unpacks the mechanisms of type 2 diabetes and sets out a road map to help you reverse type 2 diabetes and achieve optimal blood glucose, fat loss and long-term metabolic health.

 - Is type 2 diabetes reversible?

 - Medical Disclaimer

 - Type 1 vs type 2 diabetes

 - The commonalities

 - The differences

 - When can you claim you have reversed diabetes?